Glendalough: Miner's Village

 Camaderry Mountain 699 m which overlooks the upper Glendalough Lake from the north shore, contains the Luganure mineral vein which is a source of lead in the form of galena (PbS), and also contains traces of silver.
 While the main Camaderry mines were in the neighbouring Glendasan Valley, a second Miner's Village and processing facilities were constructed at the head of the Glendalough valley, which was nick-named Van Diemen's Land by the miners.

-In 1859 the Glendasan and Glendalough mines were connected with each other by a series of tunnels called adits, which are now mostly flooded, through the Camaderry mountain.
+In 1859, the Glendasan and Glendalough mines were connected with each other by a series of tunnels called adits, which are now mostly flooded, through the Camaderry mountain.
 These tunnels helped drain the mineral vein and made it easier to transport ore to Glendalough where it could be more easily processed.
 The rusted remains of ore crushers can still be seen at the Miner's Village, however, the tramway and inclined rails system are gone.

+In 1809, Thomas Weaver established the 'Glendalough Mining Company' in partnership with local investors.
+Weaver had previously been involved with mapping the geology of Wicklow, after the Wicklow gold rush of 1795, 14 years prior.
+In 1825, the Glendalough Mining Company took over the Glendasan mines when they bought Weaver's shares.

 Mining in Glendalough/Glendasan took place in three phases.
 The first phase was from 1825 to 1890 by the Mining Company of Ireland.
 A second phase took place between 1890 and 1925 by the local Wynne family.
 The mines were re-opened briefly from 1948 to 1957 after which mining ceased completely.